 Trigger points can be found anywhere in the body that has muscles or facial tissue.
 The common areas are:

+Neck pain is a common symptom of muscle knots, and can often be relieved with massage and stretching.
 There are several reasons why muscle knots can develop.
 For most patients, these reasons are:

 For most people, muscle knots are simply annoying and often loosen up with some light massage, stretching, and a more active lifestyle.
 For a select few, a muscle knot can cause enough pain to interfere with daily activities.
 While muscle knots are common, they are not completely harmless.
 If a muscle knot is so severe that it causes intense pain, it may be tearing at micro fibers of muscle tissue.
 With time, this tearing can cause scarring, and the tissue loses elasticity, which is part of why the body is so flexible.
 The following methods are often viewed as viable for more aggressive muscle knot treatment: